The Fabulous Suzanne: Plot

-The young and beautiful Suzanne O'Neill (Barbara Britton) works as a waitress in her fiancé William "Bill" Harris's (William Henry) diner.
+The young and beautiful Suzanne O'Neill works as a waitress in her fiancé William "Bill" Harris's diner.
 Suzanne's problem is that Bill doesn't want to decide on a wedding date.
 He claims that he doesn't have enough money to get married; he wants to be able to support her on his own first, so that she doesn't have to work at all.
 But Suzanne gets tired of Bill's pride getting in the way of her dreams for the future.
-Suzanne starts betting on horse races, using her "lucky pin" to pick the right ones for the infamous and not always apt gambler Jonathan Tuttle (Frank Darien).
+Suzanne starts betting on horse races, using her "lucky pin" to pick the right ones for the infamous and not always apt gambler Jonathan Tuttle.
 When Tuttle passes away shortly after their enterprise has taken off, Suzanne finds out that he has left her seven thousand dollars through his will.
 She is more than surprised, since he wasn't that successful in his gambling.
 Suzanne takes the money to Bill, offering him to use them to scale up his business, but once again his pride comes in the way.
 She decides to leave Bill, returns the engagement ring, and leaves for New York to try her own wings of fortune.

 Her lucky pin continues to prove itself useful when she manages to pick a very profitable stock at one of the city's reputable investment corporations: Hendrick Courtney, Sr. and Sons.
 The firms manager, Hendrick 'Hank' Courtney Jr. is baffled by her performance, and lets her go on picking several more stocks to see where she lands.
 It runs out she is more than lucky and she makes the firm a neat load of cash in a very short span of time.

 Both the gloomy Hank and his more outgoing, easier younger brother Rex fall in love with Suzanne.
 She is overwhelmed by the attention and starts dating both brothers, even if she can't forget her previous fiancé Bill.
 She arranges, with the help of one of the brothers, that some of her money is sent to Bill, disguised as an inheritance from an aunt.
 Without struggling with his pride, Bill invests the money in a new and bigger diner, and he is ready to try to win back his lost love Suzanne.
 Another waitress of his has taken an interest in him and tries to convince him to give up waiting for Suzanne, and choose her instead.